John Marshall: Diplomat

-Congressman and Secretary of State
+U.S. Representative

 After his return from France, Marshall wanted to resume his private practice of law, but in September 1798 former President Washington convinced him to challenge incumbent Democratic-Republican Congressman John Clopton of Virginia's 13th congressional district.
-Although the Richmond area district favored the Democratic-Republican Party, Marshall won the race, in part due to his conduct during the XYZ Affair and in part due to the support of Patrick Henry.
+Although the Richmond, Virginia district favored the Democratic-Republican Party, Marshall won the race, due partly to his conduct during the XYZ Affair and partly due to support he received from Patrick Henry.
 During the campaign, Marshall declined appointment as an associate justice of the Supreme Court, and President Adams instead appointed Marshall's friend, Bushrod Washington.
 After winning the election, Marshall was sworn into office when the 6th Congress convened in December 1799.
 He quickly emerged as a leader of the moderate faction of Federalists in Congress.
 His most notable speech in Congress was related to the case of Thomas Nash (alias Jonathan Robbins), whom the government had extradited to Great Britain on charges of murder.
 Marshall defended the government's actions, arguing that nothing in the Constitution prevents the United States from extraditing one of its citizens.
 His speech helped defeat a motion to censure President Adams for the extradition.

+U.S. Secretary of State

-In May 1800, President Adams nominated Marshall as Secretary of War, but the president quickly withdrew that nomination and instead nominated Marshall as Secretary of State.
-Marshall was confirmed by the Senate on May 13 and took office on June 6, 1800.
+In May 1800, President Adams nominated Marshall as Secretary of War, but the President quickly withdrew that nomination and instead nominated Marshall as U.S. Secretary of State.
+Marshall was confirmed by the U.S. Senate on May 13, and took office on June 6, 1800.
 Marshall's appointment as Secretary of State was preceded by a split between Adams and Hamilton, the latter of whom led a faction of Federalists who favored declaring war on France.
 Adams fired Secretary of State Timothy Pickering, a Hamilton supporter, after Pickering tried to undermine peace negotiations with France.
 Adams directed Marshall to bring an end to the Quasi-War and settle ongoing disputes with Britain, Spain, and the Barbary States.
 The position of Secretary of State also held a wide array of domestic responsibilities, including the deliverance of commissions of federal appointments and supervision of the construction of Washington, D.C.
 In October 1800, the United States and France agreed to the Convention of 1800, which ended the Quasi-War and reestablished commercial relations with France.